-As well as your business details, customers will be able to leave feedback on a directory listing.
+As well as your business details, customers can leave feedback on a directory listing.

 Reviews and feedback from previous work make a big difference in securing future jobs.
 Most people will read reviews before contacting a business or trader.
 Therefore, having positive feedback is vital.
-Reviews are essentially recommendations, and a company with plenty of recommendations is more likely to be chosen over one without any.
+Good reviews are essentially recommendations, and a customer is likelier to choose a company with plenty of recommendations.

 Search Engine Optimisation

-If you’re looking into improving the SEO of your website, directories can help with that as well.
+If you’re looking to improve your website’s SEO, directories can also help with that.
 A link to your website on a directory with a high domain authority results in a high-quality backlink.
 This, in turn, can increase your SEO and search engine ranking.
 So, when people search for specific keywords on search engines, your website is more likely to appear in the results.

 The most important part of the process is finding the trade directory that suits you.
 Do your research; read reviews, ask people you know who have used directories and look into what each directory offers.
 Most trade directories are free to join; however, some may charge a membership fee, such as CheckaTrade.
 Membership varies between £69.99+VAT to £119.99+VAT.